rooddood/flickpick/src/REPORT.md

 *   **React Documentation:** Referenced for core concepts like `useState`, `useEffect`, and `useCallback` to manage component state and lifecycle.

 ### Future Work
 The current recommendation system relies on the LLM's general knowledge, which is powerful but can be improved.
 The main opportunity for future work is to implement Retrieval-Augmented Generation (RAG).
 This would involve creating a searchable vector database of movie/TV show information (using a tool like LlamaIndex with PGVector, as planned in the placeholder `index-movies-tv.ts` flow).
 By having the AI first search this specific, curated knowledge base, the recommendations would become even more accurate and could be based on a custom, up-to-date catalog.
-This would be the next logical step in evolving StreamWise into a truly expert recommendation engine.
+This would be the next logical step in evolving FlickPick into a truly expert recommendation engine.